timoph/memorycards/README.md

 # memorycards
-a memory card game
+a simple memory card game

-very much work in progress.
+Tested to build and run with Qt 5.12 and 5.15